Derby: Air

 East Midlands Airport is located about 15 mi from Derby city centre.
 There was controversy concerning the airport's decision to prefix its name with Nottingham in 2004; this was due to its proximity to Derby, the fact that the airport is in Leicestershire and the traditional rivalry between its three nearby cities (Derby, Leicester and Nottingham).
 In 2006, Nottingham East Midlands Airport reverted to its previous name.

 The airport is served by budget airlines, including Ryanair and Jet2, with services to domestic and European destinations.

 Derby Airfield, approximately 7 mi south-west of the city centre, has grass runways targeted at general aviation.

-Community and culture
+Culture

 On 8 October 2021 it was announced that Derby had been included in the longlist of bids to host UK City of Culture 2025, but in March 2022 it failed to make it onto the shortlist.

 Derby is known by many locals as "Derbados"; a portmanteau of Derby and Barbados.
 Also see List of city nicknames in the United Kingdom.